 While some injuries don’t appear until long after the accident, others are severe and can last for a long time.
 Most medical treatment starts with diagnostics to determine the full extent of the injury.
 Once the diagnosis has been made, treatments may include one or more surgeries, expensive medications, or long-term therapy.
 The cost for treating any injury can result in thousands of dollars of medical bills that you can’t afford to pay.
 If you lose your source of income because of your injuries, the burden is often greater.
 It is difficult to take the time you need to heal when you have to focus on a growing mountain of debt.

-You should contact a San Diego car accident attorney immediately after getting medical treatment.
+You should contact an attorney that specializes in injury cases immediately after getting medical treatment.
 Now is the time to determine whether you have a valid personal injury case.
 If you do, your attorney will have a lot to do so you can file a claim before your time runs out.

 California Auto Accident Statute of Limitations